davidanderson3/uts-documentation/src/gov/nih/nlm/lo/umls/uts/documentation/content/rest/parents-and-children/index.md

 ### Sample Output

-*Calls under /parents or /children will return a classType of 'AtomClusterAtomClusterRelation'*
+**Calls under /parents or /children will return a classType of 'AtomClusterAtomClusterRelation'.**

 ~~~~json
 {